ibhat2010/ishanb3dp/JOURNAL.md

 3 Hours of Modeling After

 This is WAY too hard.
 I'm switching by requirement from Cartesian to CoreXY, so I can 'copy' the printer I already have.
 Wish me luck.

+Pondered for a while.

+I temporarily give up.
+This project is to be continued, should I have time before the due date (hopefully).